Press kit: Contact me at the email address below.

 Landscapes of the Body website: https://www.bodyscapes.photography/

-Ted Tahquechi holds degrees in Fine Art Photography and Studio art Photography, and has set out to create work which changes the perception of what the visually impaired can accomplish in terms of art.
-Ted doesn’t sell his work, rather he donates prints to raise money for selected charitable organizations like Guide Dogs for the Blind in San Rafael Ca. Ted worked for many years in the videogames industry creating and delivering 35 titles to market for Atari Corp. in Sunnyvale Ca, Accolade in San Jose Ca. and Mattel Toys in El Segundo Ca. Ted also has a body of photographic work which focuses on his Guide Dog Fauna which was created in cooperation with several industry-leaders to promote the use of legitimate service animals in the travel and hospitality industries.
+Ted Tahquechi holds degrees in Fine Art Photography and Studio art Photography, and has set out to create accessible imagery which changes the perception of what the visually impaired can accomplish in the world of art.
+Ted doesn’t sell his work, rather he donates prints to raise money for selected charitable organizations like Guide Dogs for the Blind in San Rafael Ca. Ted worked for many years in the videogames industry creating and delivering 35 titles to market for Atari Corp. in Sunnyvale Ca, Accolade in San Jose Ca. and Mattel Toys in El Segundo Ca. Ted also has a body of photographic work which focuses on his Guide Dog Fauna created in cooperation with several industry-leaders to promote the use of legitimate service animals in the travel and hospitality industries.
 Ted is also an avid photo educator. photography influencer and travel blogger for the visually impaired – you can find more information and links to his other work at www.tahquechi.com